18 Famous Websites with Popups (And Why You Should Use Them Too)

 13. Sephora

-In this popup, Sephora is promoting a live event with a representative from Gucci.
+In this timed pop-up, Sephora is promoting a live event with a representative from Gucci.
 If someone is excited about the event and decides to RSVP, Sephora will have gained a new lead and gathered valuable information about them.

 14. Skims